TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 37/Isaiah 37.9.md

 ---

-And he heard say concerning Tirhakah king of Ethiopia, He is come out to fight against thee.
-And when he heard it, he sent messengers to Hezekiah, saying,
+He heard news concerning Tirhakah king of Ethiopia, "He has come out to fight against you."
+When he heard it, he sent messengers to Hezekiah, saying,